[Go to TOC]

 1. Protect yourself with dry insulating material.

-VICTIM UNTIL THE SOURCE ELECTRICITY HAS BEEN REMOVED.
+DO NOT TOUCH The VICTIM UNTIL The SOURCE ELECTRICITY HAS BEEN REMOVED.

-source, it should be determined, if the person is breathing.
-If the person is not breathing, a method artificial
+the electrical source, it should be determined, if the person is breathing.
+If the person is not breathing, a method

-loss breathing.
-Artificial ventilation alone is not enough in cases where the heart has stopped.
-A technique
+as well as loss breathing.
+Artificial ventilation alone is not enough in cases where the heart has stopped. a technique

-known as Cardiopulmonary Resuscitation (CPR) has been developed to provide aid to a person who has stopped breathing and
+known as Cardiopulmonary Resuscitation (CPR) has been developed to provide aid to a person who has stopped breathing

 shock is higher than most other Navy occupations.
 You should, at your earliest opportunity, learn the technique